-Director Kitamura, who adapted Clive Baker's Midnight Meat Train, throws down the intriguing premise of a gang of backwoods weirdoes who make the mistake of kidnapping a serial killer who's all-too-well versed in the dark arts.
+Director Kitamura, who adapted Clive Barker's Midnight Meat Train, throws down the intriguing premise of a gang of backwoods weirdoes who make the mistake of kidnapping a serial killer who's all-too-well versed in the dark arts.

 Charismatic Welshman Luke Evans, who shone in a completely different role in Tamara Drewe and is now A-List bound with Fast & Furious 6, may have some pretty duff dialogue to menacingly spout but he makes the most of it.

 Unfortunately, this gory stalk'n'slayer soon settles down into a familiar killer-on-the-loose mode with some bloody flourishes, particularly the gang patriarch being dropped into an agricultural grinder.